Saints Row: The Third: Gameplay

 Players customize their characters after the introductory mission.
-Player-character bodies, dress, and vehicles can be customized, (Note: Cars customizations include wheel spikes, and weapon upgrades add extra firepower and aesthetic features.
+Player character bodies, dress, and vehicles can be customized, (Note: Cars customizations include wheel spikes, and weapon upgrades add extra firepower and aesthetic features.
 Player customization options allow for non-human avatars such as aliens, super heroes, and zombies, and can be recustomized later through plastic surgery locations.) as well as home properties.
 Players can additionally share their character designs in a Saints Row online community.
-Apart from the main story missions, there are optional diversions to make money and earn reputation, such as Insurance Fraud, where players hurt themselves in traffic to maximize self-injury before a timer expires, or Mayhem, where players maximize property destruction before a time expires.
+Apart from the main story missions, there are optional diversions to make money and earn reputation, such as Insurance Fraud, where players hurt themselves in traffic to maximize self-injury before a timer expires, or Mayhem, where players maximize property destruction in a limited amount of time.
 Some of these diversions were introduced in previous Saints Row games.
 (Note: Activities involving trucks leaking sewage, blazing all-terrain vehicles, and celebrity defense were removed, though activities such as helicopter assaults and prostitute escorts were kept.
 New diversions include Trailblazer (where the player avoids obstacles while racing down a halfpipe), Guardian Angel (where the player must drive fast to placate a tiger in the passenger seat), Trafficking (where the player delivers drugs), and Prof. Genki's Super Ethical Reality Climax (an "arena-style shooting gallery").)
 Activities serve the plot and are positioned as training the player-character or damaging the Syndicate.
 They can also be repeated.
 Outside of structured diversions, players are free to make their own fun by purchasing property, shopping for items, finding hidden sex doll and money cache collectibles, and wreaking unsolicited havoc.
 There are also "flashpoint" gang operations that grant respect when disrupted.
 Attacking others increases the player's notoriety level, as depicted with stars.

-Saints Row: The Third introduced experience levels and weapon upgrades to the series.
+Saints Row: The Third introduces experience levels and weapon upgrades to the series.
 Most actions in the game come with incentives in the form of money and respect (reputation).
 Money buys land, weapons, and other upgrades, (Note: Purchased property brings in an hourly income for the player.) and respect is a kind of experience point that can unlock player abilities like "no damage from falling" or "infinite sprint", (Note: These abilities and unlocks are upgraded in increments.
 By level 50, the maximum player level, the player can become fully invulnerable to bullets, fire, and fall damage, and additionally have unlimited ammo with no reloading time.) as well as upgrades to the player's computer-controlled gang member support.
 In turn, players receive further incentive to nearly miss car collisions, streak naked through the streets, shoot others in the groin, blow up Smart cars, and kill mascots in ambient challenges to earn more respect.
-Lack of respect does not hinder story progress, as it has in previous games.
+Lack of respect does not hinder story progress, as it did in previous games.
 Player progress and unlocks are managed by an in-game cell phone menu that also lets the player call for vehicle deliveries and non-player character backup.
 The computer-controlled support will dialogue with each other.